scannermobs/SurfacePress/README.md

 ## License

-This project is licensed under the MIT License -- see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License -- see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements

-The author would like to thank Jeremy Englert / NeatlyPressed for the great starter theme that is JointsWP, upon which Pagoda is based
+The author would like to thank Jeremy Englert / NeatlyPressed for the great starter theme that is JointsWP, upon which the theme is based.